Security Data Works

 Active research — anchor hypotheses

-Eight load-bearing claims, with the evidence each one rests on.
+Anchor hypotheses, with the evidence each one rests on.

-H3-PERFORMANCE-01 · Tier A · 4.5/5
+H3-PERFORMANCE-01 · Tier B · 4.5/5

 What would change the answer: an independent benchmark on a workload with a meaningfully different shape where the schema-on-read engine closes the gap, or evidence that the ClickHouse result fails to reproduce on different hardware.

-H1-COST-02 · Tier B · 4/5
+H1-COST-02 · Tier C · 3/5

 Modern security data platforms cut downstream licensing costs 50–80%.

-What would change the answer: a SIEM vendor moving to consumption pricing that prices the offset through, or a pipeline platform pricing model that captures the savings on its own side.
+What would change the answer.
+A SIEM vendor moving to consumption pricing that prices the offset through, or a pipeline platform pricing model that captures the savings on its own side.

-H1-PLATFORM-01 · Tier A · 4.5/5
+H1-PLATFORM-01 · Tier B · 4.5/5

 Iceberg + Dremio + Polaris is the strongest open-stack baseline for security data.